tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

        WITHIN GROUP ORDER BY w DESC
        ORDER BY timeseg DESC, w DESC

-   Starting with 2.0.1-beta, WITHIN GROUP ORDER BY on a string attribute is supported, with respect for current collation (see `the section called “Collations” <../collations.html>`__).
+   WITHIN GROUP ORDER BY on a string attribute is supported, with respect for current collation (see `the section called “Collations” <../collations.md>`__).

 -  HAVING clause.
 This is used to filter on GROUP BY values.
-It was added in 2.2.1-beta.
 Currently supports only one filtering condition.

    ::